tocsikc/hypixel-guild-verification-bot/README.md

 ### Other
 `nicknames` Boolean, when `true` changes user's Discord nickname to Minecraft username.

+`nickPermsRoles` Array, if roles are given user must have one of the roles to use command.

-`autoUpdater` Boolean, when `true` updates all roles every `autoUpdaterInterval` hours
+`autoUpdater` Boolean, when `true` updates all roles every `autoUpdaterInterval` hours.

 `autoUpdaterInterval` Number, changes how often `autoUpdater` triggers. (default: 12)

-`logsChannel` Channel ID, Logs all role updates and errors to chosen channel
+`logsChannel` Channel ID, Logs all role updates and errors to selected channel.
 ## Commands
 `< >` = Required arguments, `[ ]` = Optional arguments
 ### Verification